swyder/Genomic_Utilities/README.md

 #### Some bedtools examples

-Feature files must be tab-delimited.
-Gzipped BED, GFF and VCF files are autodetected.

 - The `intersect` command reports all overlapping features between 2 genomic ranges (by default 1bp):
 ```
 bedtools intersect -a Repeats_frep.bed -b EcoliDH10B_exons.gff